Rancilio Silvia Espresso Machine Tips

 Dose as directly into the portafilter as possible.
 If you can’t grind directly into your portafilter, use your grind collection basket to dose from.
 The idea here is to prevent inconsistencies in the puck that might happen from scooping or any other activity that sort of packs the grind prematurely (i.e. before it is in the portafilter).

 Overflow the portafilter just slightly using this method and then do a curved finger sweep to lightly spread the grounds.
-The emphasis on the light sweep is again to prevent prematurely packing the espresso.
+Again, the emphasis on the light sweep is to prevent premature packing of the espresso.
 This step also allows you to rid the portafilter of excess grounds.

 Now, take your heavy tamper and allow the weight to naturally settle into the portafilter which does a pre-pack.